AsherJN/media-bias-extention/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This is all open source, have fun!

 ## Acknowledgments